 Want to bring Mental Health First Aid on-site at your agency?
 Send us an email for more information.

-Just as CPR training helps a layperson with no clinical training assist an individual following a heart attack, Mental Health First Aid training helps a layperson assist someone experiencing a mental health crisis, such as contemplating suicide.
+Just as CPR training helps an average person with no clinical training to assist an individual following a heart attack, Mental Health First Aid training helps an average person to assist someone experiencing a mental health crisis, such as contemplating suicide.
 In both situations, the goal is to help support an individual until appropriate professional help arrives.

-Mental Health First Aid is a public education program that helps the you identify, understand, and respond to signs of mental illnesses and substance use disorders.
-The course was developed for a general adult audience and is appropriate for both paraprofessionals and laypersons wishing to have an introduction to mental health and substance use concerns.
+Mental Health First Aid is a public education program that helps you identify, understand, and respond to signs of mental illnesses and substance use disorders.
+The course was developed for a general adult audience and is appropriate for both professionals and laypersons wishing to have an introduction to mental health and substance use concerns.
 The course differs from its peer programs in multiple ways.
-You can find out more about some of these programs in an overview of these courses.
+Click here for more on what you learn in Mental Health First Aid.

 You’ve seen him around, you’ve heard about him on the news (hey, he was just on NPR ), but who is ALGEE?